Blog

 Material Capabilities

 Material range is one of the main differences between these two approaches.
 3D printers are mostly restricted to using plastics: PLA, ABS, PETG, or resins, but in more advanced applications, they use composite filaments or certain types of metals.
 These can, however, not be used at all times in mechanical testing as they do not have enough strength and durability.
 On the other hand, CNC machines can operate on a much broader range of tough materials.
 Standard materials are aluminum, stainless steel, brass, titanium, and engineering plastics such as PEEK and Delrin.
-Such materials serve practical purposes and are prototypes of industrial applications attained in aerospace, automotive, and industrial design.

 This makes CNC a more suitable option for engineering validation and early functional testing.
 You’re not only testing form, you’re testing actual function under mechanical stress.